 Current research interests involve humans or experimental models to investigate the following areas:

-- The mechanisms by which foods or bioactives – including flavonoids present in tea or dietary estrogens such as flaxseed lignans or soy isoflavones, or specific fatty acids – modulate bone metabolism during challenges (i.e. during pregnancy and lactation, or during aging)
+- The mechanisms by which foods or bioactives in foods – including flavonoids present in tea or dietary estrogens such as flaxseed lignans or soy isoflavones, or specific fatty acids – modulate bone metabolism during challenges (i.e. during pregnancy and lactation, or during aging)

 - How foods or food components promote oral health and healing after periodontal procedures

-- Nutritional Programming: Understanding how early diet – including soy isoflavones, folic acid, vitamin D and protein – favourably programs bone and muscle metabolism
+- Nutritional programming: Understanding how early life diet – including soy isoflavones, folic acid, vitamin D and protein – favourably programs bone and muscle metabolism

-- I am actively involved in knowledge translation activities for health professionals and lay audiences on topics related to nutrition and issues relating to oral health and/or women’s health through oral presentations, podcasts and print media
+Knowledge Mobilization: We are actively involved in knowledge mobilization activities for health professionals and lay audiences on topics related to nutrition and bone, oral/periodontal or women’s health through oral presentations, podcasts and print media

-- Editor in Chief, Applied Physiology, Nutrition and Metabolism (journal of the Canadian Nutrition Society and Canadian Society for Exercise Physiology and Exercise and Sport Science Australia)
+- Editor in Chief, Applied Physiology, Nutrition and Metabolism (journal of the Canadian Nutrition Society, the Canadian Society for Exercise Physiology and Exercise and Sport Science Australia)

 - Member, Education Committee, Canadian Nutrition Society

 Dr. Ward’s team has published many peer-reviewed articles, invited reviews and book chapters on the topic of nutrition and health, with particular emphasis on the use of nutritional interventions to support both bone and periodontal health.
 For a full listing of peer-reviewed publications, see the link weblink: